tebin/DensePose/INSTALL.md

 ## Caffe2

-To install Caffe2 with CUDA support, follow the [installation instructions](https://caffe2.ai/docs/getting-started.html) from the [Caffe2 website](https://caffe2.ai/). **If you already have Caffe2 installed, make sure to update your Caffe2 to a version that includes the [Detectron module](https://github.com/caffe2/caffe2/tree/master/modules/detectron).**
+To install Caffe2 with CUDA support, follow the [installation instructions](https://caffe2.ai/docs/getting-started.html) from the [Caffe2 website](https://caffe2.ai/). **If you already have Caffe2 installed, make sure to update your Caffe2 to a version that includes the [Detectron module](https://github.com/pytorch/pytorch/tree/master/modules/detectron).**

 Please ensure that your Caffe2 installation was successful before proceeding by running the following commands and checking their output as directed in the comments.

 ```
 # To check if Caffe2 build was successful
-python2 -c 'from caffe2.python import core' 2>/dev/null && echo "Success" || echo "Failure"
+python -c 'from caffe2.python import core' 2>/dev/null && echo "Success" || echo "Failure"

 # To check if Caffe2 GPU build was successful
 # This must print a number > 0 in order to use Detectron
-python2 -c 'from caffe2.python import workspace; print(workspace.NumCudaDevices())'
+python -c 'from caffe2.python import workspace; print(workspace.NumCudaDevices())'
 ```

 If the `caffe2` Python package is not found, you likely need to adjust your `PYTHONPATH` environment variable to include its location (`/path/to/caffe2/build`, where `build` is the Caffe2 CMake build directory).